NASM Study Guide

 Resistance training adaptations

-- Stabilization promotes the adaptation of balance, muscular endurance, and improved joint stability.
+- Stabilization promotes balance adaptation, muscular endurance, and improved joint stability.

 - Muscular hypertrophy promotes muscular growth.